CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%notice warning%}}

-    This step stops Quagga compatibility mode, causing routing to go down.
+    This step stops the Quagga compatibility mode, causing routing to go down.

     {{%/notice%}}